hans000/easy-interceptor/readme.md

 The dev environment page is loaded faster, The script has not been injected yet but the request has been finished.
 You can appropriately delay the request

+### 🔹 Why does it not work
+perharps cached data, you can disable cache from network panel in devtool

 ### 🔹 Why there are two installation packages
 It is recommended to use the cdn version (ensure access to https://unpkg.com).
 The offline version with local is more suitable for LAN users